 Selling the Data

-Once data suppliers (the companies running the trackers) have collected this data, they usually sell it on to data providers (e.g. DMPs) by one of two ways:
+Once data suppliers (the companies running the trackers) have collected this data, they usually sell it on to data brokers (e.g. DMPs) by one of two ways:

-Via a revenue share model: Providers sell data to other intermediaries in the ecosystem (e.g. DSPs, ad exchanges, ad networks, etc.) and give the supplier a share of the revenue.
+Via a revenue share model: Brokers sell data to other intermediaries in the ecosystem (e.g. DSPs, ad exchanges, ad networks, etc.) and give the supplier a share of the revenue.

 The main problem with this method of payment is that the data supplier has no way of knowing when the data is sold and how much it was sold for.
 This is just another case of how a lack of transparency is damaging online display advertising.

-Data providers take the purchased data, process it, and then create thousands of buckets (segments), including:
+Data brokers take the purchased data, process it, and then create thousands of buckets (segments), including:

 - Relationship status – e.g. In a relationship